 We all want a silent HVAC system.
 No matter what system you have, as they operate there are certain noises that just come with the territory.
 The sound of air being moved around your home, the furnace switching on and off, and air duct fluctuations, are all usual sounds that can be expected.

-While some HVAC systems are quieter than others, what noises should you be looking (or listening) out for that is a sign that something is wrong?
+While some HVAC systems are quieter than others, what noises should you be looking (or listening) out for that is a sign that something is wrong with your furnace?

 In this post, we share some insights into what noises you should be taking careful note of.